Food festivals in South Korea: Imsil N Cheese Festival- Beginning of October

 The festival is held in Imsil Cheese Theme Park and Imsil Cheese village in Imsil, a town historically related to production of cheese dating back to 1958.
-Throughout the event delicious cuisines and products made with indigenous ingredients are available.
+Throughout the event cuisines and products made with indigenous ingredients are available.
 The festival has 84 different programs of cheese making, cheese themed cooking shows, performances for children, EDM party and also parade during the night.
 Visitors often visit Imsil Hyanngyo Confucian academy, Okjeongho Lake, Guksabong Okjeongho overlook.

 Gangneung Coffee Festival- Beginning of October

-Every fall Gangneung in Gangwon-do holds the coffee festival and hosts many celebrity barista making it the center for coffee culture.
+Every fall Gangneung in Gangwon Province holds the coffee festival and hosts many celebrity barista making it the center for coffee culture.
 The festival is held in the Gangneung Ice arena and Anmok beach.
 This event provide opportunity for upcoming baristas and coffee houses as the festival activities also involve coffee tasting events for free and hosts seminars providing expertise and knowledge from coffee masters and contests are also held for different categories like brewing, roasting, latte art etc. Other than these, concerts and cultural events are also organized.
 Nearby attractions are Ojukheon House, Gyeongpo Beach and Haslla Art world.

-Icheon Rice Cultural Festival- October
+Icheon Rice Cultural Festival

 Icheon in Gyeonggi province well known as the city of rice, hosts an agriculture festival every fall around the end of October.
 Through the festival visitors experience the flavor of Icheon rice and various aspects of the Korean traditional farming culture including threshing, planting; Fairy tale section, craft making, parade, Songpyeon making (half moon shaped rice cake) and Mujigae garaetteok (rainbow rice cake) making with Icheon Rice as long as 600m.
 Other popular event includes a Thanksgiving ritual and an international rice cooking contest.

 Yeoju Ogok Naru Festival- October

-This festival is quiet different from other festivals as rather than focusing on a particular food this festival is for all produce grown in Yeoju.
-Yeoju is well known for its high-quality rice, grains and sweet potatoes.
+This festival is quiet different from other festivals as rather than focusing on a particular food this festival is for all produce grown in Yeoju, which is well known for its high-quality rice, grains and sweet potatoes.
 Visitors experience different themes from locally grown crops, parties, ferry, folk culture and also have hands-on experience in harvesting different produce and use it to making various dishes like Bibimbap (Hangeul: 비빔밥).
 Visitors also visit the market Ogok Jangteo for sample tasting and purchasing indigenous Yeoju produce.

-Gwangju World Kimchi (Hangeul: 김치) Festival- October
+Gwangju World Kimchi () Festival- October

 The Gwangju World Kimchi festival is targeted at both local and international tourists.
 It introduces and promotes Korea's Kimchi to overseas audiences, and also offers diverse experience programs, events, market, and more other special features of the festival include the Kimchi Exhibition hall and Kimchi Master contest.
 Foreign participants particularly enjoy the Foreigners Kimchi making contest.